techconative/restel-docs/docs/concepts-components/concepts-components.md

 Represents a single APIs that has to be called (and tested).

+## Test Wrapper:

+Represents a wrapper for a Test API.
+Intended to pass API specific **Restel Variables** to customise the API's expected response, status code, etc.

+In the context of *Test Scenario*, wrappers can be used interchangeably with Test APIs.
+We go with wrappers when we have to pass different set of parameters for the same Test APIs hence performing different set of tests using the same API.

 ## Test Scenarios:

-Scenarios that are to be tested, typically making use of one or more Test APIs.
+Scenarios that are to be tested, typically making use of one or more Test APIs or Test wrappers.

 ## Test Suite: